 · To pay for the education of future generations – Trusts can be established to direct income for private schooling and/or university fees of grandchildren or great-grandchildren.

-· Tax planning – Trusts can be used as a vehicle to manage how much inheritance tax is paid on your Estate.
+· Tax planning – Trusts can be used as a vehicle to manage how much inheritance tax is paid on your Estate, maximising the amount of your hard earned cash available to your remaining family.
 Using a Trust for this purpose requires expert legal advice, which we will provide quickly and in a practical manner.

 · To minimise probate fees